 Around the world

-Have you ever wanted to travel around the world?
-Or experience new cultures, different than your own?
-Or what about witnessing incredible cultural events in different parts of our globes?
-Charterwind is able to get you to anywhere you want quickly and easily!
+Ever wonder what lies on the other side of the world?
+Or wanted to immerse yourself in new cultures, different than your own?
+Or what about witnessing incredible cultural events in different parts of the globe?
+CharterWind is able to get you to anywhere you want quickly and easily!
 But what are some of these events we’re talking about?

 Rio de Janeiro in Brazil has their own form of partying: Carnaval.
 It begins each year 51 days before Easter, which is usually sometime between February and March.
 Carnaval lasts for 5 days, in which there are parties, music, parades, colors, and lots and lots of people on the streets.
 It is estimated that 2 million people are out on the streets each day.
 There are acrobats and singers and musicians all contributing to the incredible atmosphere of Carnaval.
-People dress up.
-People wear masks.
-People dance on the street.
+People wear masks and dance on the street with vibrant costumes.
 There is truly nothing like it anywhere else in the world.